superstarlifter/doc/docs/how_to/normalization.md

 <img src="../assets/normalization_12.png"  style="width:400px" class="border"></img>

-'CA' is the Name, the Aliases are 'California', 'SF, CA' and 'Ca.'
+'CA' is the Name, and the Aliases are 'California', 'SF, CA', and 'Ca.'

 ### How to create a new normalization
 1. Right-click on the field you want to normalize and select **Normalize field**, **New**.